United States Capitol: 19th century

-War of 1812

 Not long after the completion of both wings, the Capitol was partially burned by the British on August 24, 1814, during the War of 1812.
+After the fires, Latrobe was rehired as Architect of the Capitol to oversee restoration works.

 George Bomford and Joseph Gardner Swift, both military engineers, were called upon to help rebuild the Capitol.
 Reconstruction began in 1815 and included redesigned chambers for both Senate and House wings (now sides), which were completed by 1819.
 During the reconstruction, Congress met in the Old Brick Capitol, a temporary structure financed by local investors.
 Construction continued through to 1826, with the addition of the center section with front steps and columned portico and an interior Rotunda rising above the first low dome of the Capitol.
 Latrobe is principally connected with the original construction and many innovative interior features; his successor Bulfinch also played a major role, such as design of the first low dome covered in copper.

-The House and Senate Wings

 By 1850, it became clear that the Capitol could not accommodate the growing number of legislators arriving from newly admitted states.
 A new design competition was held, and President Millard Fillmore appointed Philadelphia architect Thomas U. Walter to carry out the expansion.
 Two new wings were added: a new chamber for the House of Representatives on the south side, and a new chamber for the Senate on the north.

 When the Capitol was expanded in the 1850s, some of the construction labor was carried out by slaves "who cut the logs, laid the stones and baked the bricks".
 The original plan was to use workers brought in from Europe.
 However, there was a poor response to recruitment efforts; African Americans, some free and some enslaved, along with Scottish stonemasons, comprised most of the workforce.